bineet-coderep/Robust_Reach_Set_Computation/LinearSystemsWithFaults/Documentation/api-doc.md

   - `int uS`: The state number for which the unsafe condition is to be checked.
   - `float uC`: The unsafe state `uS` should be less than equals `uC`.
   - `String strName`: Name of the Benchmark.
+* `conVerTemplateTimeVarying(Matrix A,Matrix B,int h,char mode,list f,list v,int T,list initset,int uS,float uC,String strName, int step)`: Displays the _'Final Verification Report'_  with Time-Varying uncertainty and without uncertainty (Explained in `how-to-use.md`) of the dynamics with the given parameters.
+Following are explanation of the parameters:
+  - `Matrix A`: A `numpy` square array representing A of the given dynamics of the form Ax+B.
+  - `Matrix B`: A `numpy` 2-D array representing B of the given dynamics of the form Ax+B.
+  - `char mode`: It can take values from the set `{'+','.'}`. `'+'` represents the given dynamics is discrete and `'.'` represents the given dynamics is continuous.
+  - `int h`: If the given dynamics is continuous, then `h` is the step size used for discretizing it.
+  - `int T`: Time up to which verification of the system is desired.
+  - `list initset`: An ordered list of tuple of the form `(int min, int max)` representing the range of value for the state variable at that index.
+  - `int uS`: The state number for which the unsafe condition is to be checked.
+  - `float uC`: The unsafe state `uS` should be less than equals `uC`.
+  - `String strName`: Name of the Benchmark.
+  - `int Step`: Number of steps after which the range of perturbation changes.
-* `readFromFile(String fname)`: Displays the _'Final Verification Report'_  with and without any uncertainty of the dynamics as given in the input XML file `fname`.
+* `readFromFile(String fname)`: Displays the _'Final Verification Report'_  with constant uncertainty and without any uncertainty of the dynamics as given in the input XML file `fname`.
 Format of the input file is explained in `how-to-use.md`
+* `readFromFileTimevarying(String fname)`: Displays the _'Final Verification Report'_  with Time-varying uncertainty and without any uncertainty of the dynamics as given in the input XML file `fname`.
+Format of the input file is explained in `how-to-use.md`
-* **Other methods are also available Inbuilt for various Benchmark Verification**
+* **Other methods are also available Inbuilt for various Benchmark Verification (with both Time-varying and constant perturbations)**